-The Steel Sustainability Australia (SSA) Certification Program
+The Steel Sustainability Australia Certification Program

-The Steel Sustainability Australia (SSA) certification program meets the Australian Steel Institute's (ASI) Constitution object to promote and advocate for the "safe, productive and more sustainable steel manufacturing and design industry".
+The SSA Program meets the ASI's Constitution object to promote and advocate for the "safe, productive and more sustainable steel manufacturing and design industry".

 Its objective is to support the responsible and sustainable manufacturing and processing of steel and steel products in the Australian market.
 It is a holistic program and demonstrates the Australian steel industry's capacity to respond to the market's demand for more sustainable construction products.